Benefits of Using a Heating Pad on Stomach

 Certain situations require avoiding this method entirely.
 These include severe abdominal pain, suspected internal bleeding, fever, or recent surgery unless approved by a professional.

-If discomfort worsens or skin irritation appears, discontinue use immediately.
-Listening to physical signals remains essential.
+If uneasy feelings intensify or skin irritation appears, stop right away.
+Paying attention to physical signals remains essential.

 Persistent or unexplained symptoms should always be evaluated by a medical professional.